 Our default solution for this is to assume that you do not react to DNT signals, therefore indicating this fact for you.

-The changes that AB 370 is bringing are these:
+The changes that AB 370 brought are these:

 - (6) Disclose whether other parties may collect personally identifiable information about an individual consumer’s online activities over time and across different Web sites when a consumer uses the operator’s Web site or service.